mb010/AstroAttention/README.md

 The network contains (at most) ~101k parameters, and can be visualised as follows:
 ![Attention Gated CNN](images/AG-CNN_network.png)

 The attention gates are convolutional functions with two inputs.
-One from the final convolutional layer ($g$) and an input from an earlier layer ($x$).
-This calculates a scaling map (attention map / compatibility score), which scales input $x$.
+One from the final convolutional layer (__*g*__) and an input from an earlier layer (__*x*__).
+This calculates a scaling map (attention map / compatibility score), which scales the input __*x*__.
 This is then used for the final classification.
 More details are seen in section 2.2 of the respective paper.
 The attention gate is visualised as:
 ![Attention Gate](images/AttentionGate.png)

 ## Files